fanake/learn_git/readme.txt

 i want to learn git
 i need to work
-and i like work
+and i like fuck
-i just dont want to play
+i just dont want to work